yujiri8/yujiri.xyz/reviews/halo.md

 * It's just very finicky.
 Sometimes you don't get a checkpoint after a fight the first time, but when you die and do that fight again, you do get one.
 Sometimes it doesn't give you one when you *really* need one (like on Assault on the Control Room if you take the banshee off the bridge and go to the door), and I can only hope the devs intended there to be one there.
 Sometimes you get a checkpoint halfway through a fight just because you picked off a Grunt, but other times you don't even get one between waves of enemies.
 Sometimes it gives you a checkpoint before you enter a fight, then you fire a rocket, miss, hide, and boom another checkpoint!
 Wouldn't want to try that first rocket again if you die, would you?
 It seems like it's just very badly programmed and it never gets fixed in the later games.

 * You have no recourse if it gives you a bad checkpoint.
 I've been in some situations before where I get a checkpoint in a near-unwinnable situation: no health, no ammo for any good guns, just lost the vehicle you're supposed to have, etc. You can't go back to the checkpoint *before* the latest one.
-These situations are pretty rare and I've never seen one that was really unwinnable, but it's a problem.
+These situations are pretty rare and I've never seen one that was truly unwinnable, but it's a problem.

 ## Respawn abuse

 In co-op, if one of you dies the other can get to safety and respawn them.
 This mechanic is sadly *very* abusable:

-* You respawn with full health and weapons that might be better than what you had or at least provide ammo refills, which means dying *helps* you if you don't drop any good stuff.
+* You respawn with full health and weapons that might be better than what you had or at least provide ammo refills, which means dying literally *helps* you if you don't lose any good stuff.
 Though on the bright side, this is sometimes a defense against bad checkpoints.

 * Two people can "cheese" through most hard encounters by repeatedly sending one player in to kill something and die while the other stays in a safe spot to respawn them.
-It can get very tempting since the line between this and playing "the real way" is not always clear.
+It can get very tempting since there's not always a clear line between this and playing "the real way".

 ## Vehicles